pakux/BrainProcessing/README.md

 - cohort 2
 - cohort 3

-#Feel free to delete intermediate processing folders after checking the correct final product that is the npy images
+#Intermediate processing folders can be deleted after checking the correct final product that is the npy images